BrMacCath/DraftManager/README.md

 This draft style updates the frontmatter and adds the next draft number title to the page.

-## Peterson-Walt-Frontmatter
+## Peterson

-# Frontmatter
-This will decide how the frontmatter of each option will be taken.

-# Move Type
+# Move Type and extraction Type

-This will decide how the content of the file will be taken
+With each file there are two methods that we can apply to them.
+Move type will talk about how content from that file will be moved to the new vault.
+Extraction type decides how content from this file will be taken to make a new file.
+There are the same four options for each.
 ## As Is

 Take the entire file.

+## Content

+This takes the content of the file and ignores the frontmatter.

+## Do not use

+This tells the plugin to skip this file for the respected operation.

 ## Last Version

 This uses the last version of your writing.
-It will get rid of things that are not Frontmatter.
+This will select either your last completed draft or the final version of your draft.

 # Folder Updates

 With the folder updates section, you can control how you want files to be processed and in what order.

+## Compile output

 ## GUI
 Here you can drag files and folders into the order that you want.
 Note that this does not allow you to move files or folders into new folders.